 Here’s how this arrangement of stitches looks in a chart (if you need help with reading knitting charts, take a look at this tutorial):

 As you see, knot stitch offers a number of ways to make our knitting more interesting and to create unique projects.
-The best part is – it is quite easy to do and is a great tool for knitters of all skill levels.
+The best part is – it is quite easy to do and is a great tool for knitters of all levels of skill.

 If you enjoyed this tutorial,